 Simply unscrew the back of the pen, place a cartridge into it and secure it little force.
 Screw the back back on the pen and give it a couple gentle shakes and start writing.
 Make sure to use good paper (to make sure your letters don’t look all fuzzy or “bleed”), hold it at 45 degrees and start getting comfortable with how it writes.

-Once you try your own ideas and you are up for trying some alphabets, I suggest checking out my page on learning Gothic calligraphy.
-Or if you are more of a self-learner, I suggest checking out my Master Blackletter Practice Sheets below, as they were designed for the 6mm Pilot Parallel:
+Once you try your own ideas and you are up for trying some alphabets, I suggest checking out my page on learning Gothic calligraphy or learning Calligraffiti.
+Or if you are more of a self-learner, I suggest checking out my Master Blackletter or Calligraffiti Practice Sheets below, as they were designed for the 6mm Pilot Parallel (Dark Blue):

 4. What makes it so good?